 The dress is hand sewn with wool thread in the same colour as the fabric, and it was one of my first garments made with wool thread instead of linen thread.
 I really recommend it!
 At first, I was a bit unsure if it was going to be durable enough, but after several years of using it, washing it in the machine (yeah, because lazy and dirty…) and treating it rather rough, it stays together really well, with only some minor mending.

-I used running stitches on all long seams, and folded the seam allowances to one side before whip stitching them down.
-The waist seam and all edges was made with whip stitches, and the sleeves and upper body seams made with back stitches to be a bit more durable than the running stitch is.
-The running stitch is way more durable than many believe and common in extant finds, but for heavy support I like whip stitch and back stitching better.
+I used running stitches on all long seams and folded the seam allowances to one side before whip stitching them down.
+The waist seam and all edges were made with whip stitches, and the sleeves and upper body seams made with back stitches to be a bit more durable than the running stitch is.
+The running stitch is way more durable than many believe and common in extant finds, but for heavy support, I like whip stitch and backstitching better.

-The fabric is from Medeltidsmode, and I used around 3 meter for a dress.
+The fabric is a medium tabby weave and I used around 3 meters for a dress.
 If you are much longer than me (1,6 m) consider buying another half metre.
-I did a quick pattern outlay for you, since it is old I’m not sure if I drafted the pattern along the selvage or across the fabric but you will get an idea of what pieces you need to make one for your self.
+I did a quick pattern outlay for you, since it is old I’m not sure if I drafted the pattern along the selvedge or across the fabric but you will get an idea of what pieces you need to make one for your self.

 The dress was made using two front pieces (to have a supportive seam in the front was a good choice since I didn’t have any lining in the dress.)
 One back piece, two sleeves and the skirt panels.
 I drafted S-sleeves, but the dress is made with regular sleeves with the seam under the arm.
 That seems to be the most common in artwork from the time on short sleeves.
 Your choice!